jorgenschaefer/elpy/docs/ide.rst

 .. option:: elpy-shell-display-buffer-after-send

-   Whether to display the Python shell after sending someting to it (default ``nil``).
+   Whether to display the Python shell after sending something to it (default ``nil``).